You can help women all over the world

-Opportunity to control how much you earn
+Control how much you want to earn

 You can donate 1 to 3 times a week, and you choose what fits best into your everyday life.